- 2013-2014 Student Handbook

 "Consent" Consent is an affirmative, conscious decision - indicated clearly by words (e.g. saying "yes") or actions - to engage in mutually acceptable sexual activity.
 A verbal "no," even if perceived to be indecisive constitutes a lack of consent.

-•· A person violates the Sexual Assault Policy if he or she has sexual contact with someone he or she knows, or should know, to be mentally incapacitated or has reached the degree of intoxication that results in incapacitation.
+· A person violates the Sexual Assault and Relationship Violence Policy if he or she has sexual contact with someone he or she knows, or should know, to be mentally incapacitated or has reached the degree of intoxication that results in incapacitation.
 The test of whether an individual should know about another's incapacitation is whether a reasonable, sober person would know about the incapacitation.
-An accused Student cannot rebut a sexual misconduct charge merely by asserting that he or she was drunk or otherwise impaired and, as a result did not know that the other person was incapacitated.
+An accused student cannot rebut a sexual misconduct charge merely by asserting that he or she was drunk or otherwise impaired and, as a result did not know that the other person was incapacitated.
 Alcohol, drugs or other intoxicants do not dismiss the responsibility of an individual to obtain valid consent.

-"Reporting Contact" refers to individuals or entities across the University who have been designated to receive a report of sexual assault.
-While a Student is encouraged to report an incident to a person of her/his choice, the University has designated the following Reporting Contacts to receive reports of sexual assault.
+"Reporting Contact" refers to individuals or entities across the University who have been designated to receive a report of sexual assault or relationship violence.
+While a Student is encouraged to report an incident to a person of her/his choice, the University has designated the following Reporting Contacts to receive reports of sexual assault or relationship violence.
 The designated Reporting Contacts have been trained to make the Reporting Party aware of available options and alternatives, to aid the Reporting Party in making an informed decision as to a course of action, and to enable the Reporting Party to follow through in that decision.
 The designated Reporting Contacts are:

 1. Department of Public Safety and Emergency Preparedness (DPSEP): If the incident requires immediate emergency attention, contact DPSEP.